 FLL's own funds include a capital contribution of £24.2m.
 The capital contribution represents the surplus contained within the long-term business fund at the date of transfer of long-term business from the Independent Order of Foresters (30 September 1995), which is not attributable to with-profits business.
-It is not distributable; however, given that this amount relates entirely to FLL and FLL contributes almost 100% of the Group SCR, there is insignificant risk that we will need to transfer capital between FLL and other entities within the FHE Group.
+It is not distributable; however, given that this amount relates entirely to FLL and FLL contributes almost 100% of the Group SCR, there is insignificant risk that this capital will need to be distributed to FHE.
 Therefore, there are no further restrictions for transferability / fungibility for this amount in Own Funds.